marashot96/Credit-Products-Analysis/README.md

         int district_id PK
         string A2
         string A3
-        string A4
+        int A4
-        string A5
+        int A5
-        string A6
+        int A6
-        string A7
+        int A7
-        string A8
+        int A8
-        string A9
+        int A9
-        string A10
+        int A10
-        string A11
+        int A11
-        string A12
+        decimal A12
-        string A13
+        decimal A13
-        string A14
+        int A14
-        string A15
+        int A15
-        string A16
+        int A16
     }

     ACCOUNT {
         int account_id PK
         int district_id FK
         string frequency
-        date date
+        int date
     }

     DISP {